 What Treatment Options Are There For Atopic Dermatitis?

-Routine skin care in addition to medication
+Routine skin care

 Corticosteroids are available in a range of potency, with more potent medications being available only by prescription and milder formulations available for purchase over-the-counter.
 Corticosteroids decrease inflammation, reduce itching, and reduce the activity of the immune system.5